 Potamopyrgus antipodarum found in the Waihopai River is a freshwater snail native to New Zealand.
 It can inhabit a wide range of ecosystems, including rivers, reservoirs, lakes, and estuaries.
-They may establish large populations that can make up over 95% of the invertebrates in a river and compete with or displace native molluscs and macro-invertebrates.
-They can spread rapidly in introduced areas and are able to withstand desiccation, a variety of temperatures, and are small enough that many types of water users could be the source of introduction to new areas.
+P. antipodarum may establish extremely dense populations that can make up over 95% of the invertebrate biomass in a river and compete with or displace native molluscs and macro-invertebrates.
+They can spread rapidly in introduced areas and are able to withstand desiccation, a variety of temperature regimes, and are small enough that many types of water users could be the source of introduction to new areas.

 The Waihopai River has a large amount of algae present.
 This is because there is a large amount of nutrients flowing through the water due to intensive land use in the waihopai catchment.
-This provides growing conditions to algae so lots of it grows.
+This provides prime growing conditions to algae so lots of it grows.
 This means lots of snails.

 My data is reliable because there was a clear trend found.
 This trend was clearly seen at all of the sites.
-The trend I found is also supported by other students' finds, proving that my data is reliable
+If this trend was not seen at every site then another site would have been chosen and the gathering of data would have been repeated.
+The trend I found is also supported by other students' finds, proving that my data is reliable.